linode/docs/docs/databases/mysql/using-mysql-relational-databases-on-ubuntu-14-04-lts-trusty-tahr.md

 ## Using MySQL

 The standard tool for interacting with MySQL is the `mysql` client which installs with the `mysql-server` package.
-The MySQL client is used through a terminal.
+The MySQL client is accessed through a terminal.

 ###Root Login